code-in-time/test-vue-survey-frontend-challenge-drive/NOTES.md

 - youtube

 ### New to me
 - Vue
 - vuex
 - stylus
 - pug
+- BEM methodology
+- validator

 ### TODO:
 3. progress bar
 4. Tests
-5. page transition
+5. DOB error

 #### TODO NOTEs:
 - Add loading spinner
 - Connect real api
-- The journey must always start from the beginning
+- The journey must always start from the beginning even if the user load in the middle of a journey
+- Experiment more wit the page transition